openwfm/wrf-sfire-docs/docs/modules.md

 `module unload modulename` - make the software pointed to by the module unavailable

-`module purge` -  unload all modules, strongly recommended before loading modules to start clear and assure a predictable environment
+`module purge` -  unload all modules, strongly recommended before loading modules to start clean and assure a predictable environment

 `module list`  - list which modules are loaded